kaiablk/FitBook/_recipes/one-pan-shrimp-and-vegetable-skillet.md

 order: 4
 layout: recipe
 ---
+As always, packed with nutrition, easy to prepare and ready with just a few simple ingredients.
+This dish features tender shrimp and a medley of fresh veggies, all cooked together in one pan for a simple and satisfying meal.
 Here's a recipe for a one-pan shrimp and vegetable skillet that can be prepared in 20 minutes!

 ![One-pan shrimp and vegetable skillet](../uploads/shrimp.png "One-pan shrimp and vegetable skillet")